 The Wert Laboratory studies the photoreceptor neurons of the retina, the primary light-sensing cells that are responsible for excitation to the inner neuronal cell layers of the retina for visual processing of optical images by the brain.
-Although mutations in more than 271 genes have now been linked to retinal degenerative disease – characterized by the death of the photoreceptor neurons – there are currently no available treatment options to prolong vision and halt cell death for the majority of these diseases and the mechanism by which the photoreceptors degenerate is not well understood.
-Enhancing our understanding of photoreceptor cell health by defining the precise cellular changes that occur during disease progression can provide insight needed to develop a therapeutic approach to treat patients with these neurodegenerative disorders.
+Although mutations in more than 280 genes have now been linked to retinal degenerative disease – characterized by the death of the photoreceptor neurons – there are currently no available treatment options to prolong vision and halt cell death for the majority of these diseases and the mechanism by which the photoreceptors degenerate is not well understood.
+Determining the downstream cellular responses that impact photoreceptor development, maturation, and maintenance can provide insight needed to develop a therapeutic approach to treat patients with retinal dystrophies.

-To test the impact of inherited genetic mutations and alterations in gene regulation that are linked to photoreceptor cell death, we model these complex human diseases using both genetically engineered mice (for in vivo studies of neuronal cell development and health over time) as well as human cell lines – including embryonic and induced pluripotent stem cells – for in vitro studies of 3D retinal organoid development and maturation of the retinal neurons.
+We model these complex human diseases using both genetically engineered mice (for in vivo studies of neuronal cell development and health over time) as well as human cell lines – including pluripotent stem cells – for in vitro studies of 3D retinal organoid development and maturation of the retinal neurons.
 The long-term goal of the Wert Laboratory is to discover and understand the mechanisms underlying retinal neurodegenerative disease, and to provide novel therapeutics for these complex disorders.

 The Wert Laboratory has a strong interest in determining the mechanisms underlying photoreceptor degeneration in inherited retinal dystrophies.
 We have a particular interest in modifying factors that alter the rate of disease progression.
 At this time, the Wert laboratory is investigating how sex and sex hormone signaling affect the retina and retinal degenerative disease.
 We also examine how dietary changes and metabolism on the rate of retinal degeneration and health of the photoreceptors.
 Identification of the impact for various modifying factors, such as sex and diet, on the retina in both a healthy and disease state will better inform critical pathways underlying photoreceptor degeneration, proper study design, as well as patient care.